francescoraves483/LTNT/README.md

 ./scripts/feeds update -a
 ./scripts/feeds install -a
 ```
-* (Optional step) In order to make the package selection operation faster (which will be performed few steps after this one), you can use an already available OpenWrt build system configuration file.
+* _(Optional step)_ In order to make the package selection operation faster (which will be performed a few steps after the current one), you can use an already available OpenWrt build system configuration file.
 This file may not already select all the packages listed below, but it should include at least most of them and all the foundamental ones.
 The file is located inside "OpenWrt_build_config_file", in this repository, and it is called "config-2020-07-13a".
-It should be renamed to ".config" and copied to the `openwrt` git directory, replacing the existing hidden file.
+It should be renamed to ".config" and copied to the `openwrt` directory created with the `git clone` operation, replacing the existing hidden file.
 * Run "make menuconfig" and select the **x86_64** target, then set a default config:
 ```
 make menuconfig
 make defconfig
 ```
-* Run "make kernel_menuconfig" and select "**Processor type and features->Preemption Model->Preemptible Kernel (Low-Latency Desktop)**" (this will make the kernel preemptible, allowing system calls to be pre-empted by the CPU scheduler and ensuring a more reactive low-latency execution, to more precisely evaluate the latency metrics) - this option is also suggested when not using the suggested OS/hardware (i.e. OpenWrt/APU2x4):
+* Run "make kernel_menuconfig" and select "**Processor type and features->Preemption Model->Preemptible Kernel (Low-Latency Desktop)**".
+This will make the kernel preemptible, allowing system calls to be pre-empted by the CPU scheduler and ensuring a more reactive low-latency execution, to more precisely evaluate the latency metrics. **The usage of a low-latency kernel is also suggested when not using OpenWrt and the APU2x4 boards** (i.e. when not using the full LTNT platform):
 ```
 make kernel_menuconfig
 ```